 Anyway, we arrive in Florence without a hitch and walk over to the Accademia Gallery for our entry time at 9:00 a.m.
 Walking into the gallery it seemed small and well thought out but nothing prepared me for rounding that corner and seeing David for the first time in person.
 Whoa!
 He is massive and stunning!
 The hubs and I spent about an hour just staring at him.
 We talked about his hands, his feet, his veins, his hair, his butt, his arms, I mean, we really had a good, long look at David.
 By far, this was one of the best stops on our tour of Italy.

 After leaving the gallery, we walked around and found ourselves back in front of the Duomo.
 Now, some of us had already seen this cathedral in the virtual tour of Italy.
 And it is one of the reasons what prompted us to visit this impressive piece of architecture.
-So, on our way to the gallery, we walked past the Duomo trying to take in as much of its beauty as possible but we knew we had time to return and return we did.
-We walked around the Duomo a few times looking in wonderment at the color, the detail and the presence of this magnificent cathedral.
+So, on our way to the gallery, we walked past the Duomo trying to take in as much of its beauty as possible.
+We walked around the Duomo a few times looking in wonderment at the color, the detail, and the presence of this magnificent cathedral.
 We contemplated going to the top but I didn’t think we had enough time.

 We walked around a little more, stopped for coffee, and used the wifi to see what other things we could do in Florence.
 It turns out that both of us were extremely exhausted and more interested in sitting than exploring.
 Once we determined that the wifi at the coffee shop didn’t work, we remembered there was a McDonald’s across the street from the train station that had wifi.
 So, we ended up at McDonald’s in Florence and since we were already there… we decided to eat.
 Yes, I know.
 Who goes to Florence, Italy to eat at McDonald’s?
 Normally, I would laugh at anyone who did such a thing, but I wanted to sit and use wifi and I was starving.